 Vice President: Amanda Burgess (she/her), Class of 2022, email@example.com

 Northern CA born and raised.
-Pursuing environmental law with specific interest in Clean Water Act and administrative law.
+Pursuing environmental law with a specific interest in the Clean Water Act and administrative law.
 Other interests include hiking, camping/backpacking, cooking, travel, fly fishing, hot yoga, and exploring the PNW with friends and family.
-Photo: with my best friend’s dog Goose at Avenue of the Giants, CA.